zenedf/portscanner/README.md

 Port_Scanner
 ===========================

-This script will use wget to retrieve an exploit from a website and save the exploit in the appropriate place to add it to the user's local metasploit database.
+This script will scan one or more ip addresses and however many of the most used ports you would like to scan.

 Requires: python 3, UNIX/Linux